mjcheetham/git-credential-manager/docs/azrepos-misp.md

 Certificate|[`credential.azreposServicePrincipalCertificateThumbprint`][gcm-sp-cert-config]|[`GCM_AZREPOS_SP_CERT_THUMBPRINT`][gcm-sp-cert-env]
 Federated Credential|[`credential.azreposServicePrincipalFederatedCredential`][gcm-sp-fedcred-config]|[`GCM_AZREPOS_SP_FEDERATED_CRED`][gcm-sp-fedcred-env]

-The value for these options should be the client secret, the thumbrint of the certificate, or the federated credential that is associated with the Service Principal.
+For the client secret option the value should be the secret value.
+For the certificate option the value should be the thumbrint of the certificate.
+For the federated credential option the value can be: the actual credential value, a `file://` path to a file containing the credential, or the special value`"auto"` to acquire a token from the environment, such as from a CI build agent.

 The certificate itself should be installed on the machine where GCM is running and should be installed in personal store the certificate store for either the